IDL Interviewing Overview

 You will learn:

-• How to work with children and adolescents
+- How to work with children, adolescents, and adults

 HOW YOU WILL LEARN